Been reading the fine print on your ID lately?

 The Harvard Library system is not using the written expiration date on the card, say library officials.

-Thesis writers and other book-hungry students should still be able to check out books normally because the bar code on the ID that is scanned at checkout accesses the library's stu- dent database, which has been changed toaccount for the expirations.
+Thesis writers and other book-hungry students should still be able to check out books normally because the bar code on the ID that is scanned at checkout accesses the library's stu-

 "Library privileges will not be interrupted atall the on-line libraries, and at the smaller onescertification forms will be available," saysRegistrar Georgene B. Herschbach, whose office isresponsible for setting expiration dates for theCollege ID cards.